 Living with untreated trauma costs you and everyone around you.
 We passionately believe that whatever the cost of professionally treating trauma, it is still exponentially less than the devastating cost of living with it untreated.
 Can you truly afford not to seek trauma therapy?

 Can you offer intensives in trauma therapy?

 In most cases, we can.
-Trauma intensives are flexible, and can often be offered for one reasonable, all-inclusive fee.
 We do a thorough assessment first, then the treatment plan is personalized to your individual needs.
 A trauma intensive can shorten your time in trauma therapy, and the research is showing that trauma intensives can be very effective and well tolerated by most individuals.